 It’s virtually impossible to rank in search without them, as they are a fundamental factor in driving organic traffic and visitors to your domain.
-Google is usually secretive about their ranking criteria but admitted some years ago that backlinks, content, and RankBrain are their Top 3 ranking factors.
+Google is usually secretive about its ranking criteria but admitted some years ago that backlinks, content, and RankBrain are their Top 3 ranking factors.

 But not all backlinks are created equal.
 Having dozens of irrelevant backlinks pointing to your site won’t help you because Google knows when it’s being manipulated.
 Over the years, Google’s algorithm changes have become more attune to spam tactics, and can now higher accuracy detect Black-hat SEO.
 To rank higher, Google needs to see that you have high-quality backlinks pointing to-and-from your content.

 The best backlinks are those that enhance the online experience of users, provide added value, and are relevant to your content.
 Contextually relevant backlinks can be defined as inbound or outbound links that are found in the main body of the text.
 These links are placed naturally and link out to only topically relevant content.
 Google won’t flag these links as spam, because they aren’t stuffed with keywords and use natural anchor text.
 Content that contains relevant links performs better because Google gives more weight to contextual relevance.
 Contextually relevant backlinks show your trustworthiness to search engines and users.